MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/user-tags.md

 - MET150
 ms.collection:
 - M365-security-compliance
-description: "Admins can learn how to identify specific groups of users with user tags in Office 365 ATP Plan 2.
-Tag filtering is available across alerts, reports, and investigations in Office 365 ATP to quickly identify the tagged users."
+description: "Admins can learn how to identify specific groups of users with user tags in Microsoft Defender for Office 365 Plan 2.
+Tag filtering is available across alerts, reports, and investigations in Microsoft Defender for Office 365 to quickly identify the tagged users."
 ---

-# User tags in Office 365 ATP
+# User tags in Microsoft Defender for Office 365

-User tags are identifiers for specific groups of users in [Office 365 Advanced Threat Protection (ATP)](office-365-atp.md).
+User tags are identifiers for specific groups of users in [Microsoft Defender for Office 365](office-365-atp.md).
 [Priority accounts](https://docs.microsoft.com/microsoft-365/admin/setup/priority-accounts) are a type of user tag.
-If your organization has Office 365 ATP Plan 2 (included in your subscription or as an add-on), you can create custom user tags in addition to using the priority accounts tag.
+If your organization has Defender for Office 365 Plan 2 (included in your subscription or as an add-on), you can create custom user tags in addition to using the priority accounts tag.

 After you apply tags to specific users, you can use those tags as filters in alerts, reports, and investigations: